-As the pendulum slowly swings in favor of medical marijuana, a future with health insurance coverage seems more likely.
-What would this future look like?
-Already workers’ compensation has been directed to cover medical marijuana in many cases.
+Workers’ compensation has already been directed to cover medical marijuana.
 This might be the first place we see widespread coverage.

 Employer-based insurance plans could be next.
 These plans are small compared to large national insurance companies.
 The size of these plans allows them a greater degree of flexibility.

 If national plans were to offer coverage, they might simply decide to cover medical marijuana as they would any other drug.
 Alternatively, insurers could cover cannabis under a prescription plan.
-A prescription plan operates separately from a patient’s main insurance policy and covers only the costs of prescription drugs.
+These plans operate separately from a patient’s main insurance policy and cover only the cost of prescription drugs.

 If patients could use their insurance to help pay for their medical marijuana, there are issues to consider.
-Insurance companies would have the ability to raise premiums significantly, citing the cost of covering a patient who needs an expensive drug.
+Insurance companies would have the ability to raise premiums, citing the cost of covering a patient who needs an expensive drug.

-More employee protection is another possibility in the future of widespread insurance coverage.
-Currently, employers in many states have the option to make decisions based on a desire for a drug-free workplace.
-Companies have the option to rescind job offers if a patient tests positive for marijuana.
+Greater employee protection is another possibility in the future.
+Currently, employers in many states have the option to rescind a job offer if a potential employee tests positive for marijuana.

 In some states that have legalized medical marijuana, employees who are authorized to use medical marijuana cannot be fired for testing positive on a drug screening.
-But, those protections are far from universal.
-If medical marijuana receives FDA approval and coverage from large, national insurers, more protections for medical marijuana patients are likely to follow.
+But those protections are not universal.
+If medical marijuana receives FDA approval and coverage from large, national insurers, more protections for medical marijuana patients may follow.